 These crispy chocolate waffles with peanut butter sauce are a completely decadent breakfast and they’re gluten free!

-Crispy chocolate ones with peanut butter sauce preferably.
+Crispy chocolate waffles with peanut butter sauce preferably.

 - 1 tablespoon cornstarch